Getting Ready to Learn Programme (GRtL)

 The 3+ Review - Guidance for Pre School settings is a collaboration between health visitors, pre-school education providers and parents.
 The 3+ Review links with the pre-school curricular guidance providing parents and practitioners with valuable information that can be used to support a child’s development.
 The information also enables early identification of needs and where necessary appropriate referral to support services.

 The Public Health Agency leads on the implementation of the 3+ Review, in partnership with Department for Education and the Education Authority.
 The 3+ Review was offered to 60% of pre-school children in 2018/19, and the Health Trusts are committed to its continued roll-out on an incremental basis.

-The guidance below has been developed for pre-school education teachers and leaders, to maximise the potential of health and education working collaboratively to improve outcomes for children and to support the planning and delivery of the 3+ Review by the named health visitor in partnership with pre-school education settings and parents/carers.
+The guidance has been developed for pre-school education teachers and leaders, to maximise the potential of health and education working collaboratively to improve outcomes for children and to support the planning and delivery of the 3+ Review by the named health visitor in partnership with pre-school education settings and parents/carers.